mhotchen/mhotchen.github.io/_posts/2018-03-14-functional-programming-in-php.markdown

 ## Recursion

 Without tail call optimization you're not really able to apply another primary principle in functional programming: recursion.
-Recursion on lists when you don't have lists and have a very rapidly growing memory footprint?
+Recursion on lists when you don't have lists and have a very rapidly growing memory footprint as each recurive call creates a new stack?
+That's a paddlin'.

 ## Any other goodies?